collodi/codepark_games/connect_four/README.md

  - def play(board, opponent_last, piece)

    - parameters
-     - board - a two dimensional list with six rows and seven columns (i.e. board[6][7])
+     - board - a two dimensional list containing pieces (i.e. board[6][7])
-     - opponent_last - opponent's last move in [row, column]; `nil` if opponent skipped his/her turn or this is the first move of the game
+     - opponent_last - opponent's last move in [row, column]; `nil` if opponent skipped or this is the first move of the game
      - piece - 0 or 1; signifies your piece on the board

    - return value
      - [row, column] to play
+     - return `nil` to skip your turn
      - if the return value is not a valid spot on the board, your turn will be automatically skipped
-     - return `nil` to skip your turn

    - notes
-     - each spot has one of `nil`, `0`, `1` that signifies empty, first player's piece, second player's piece respectively
+     - each spot has one of `nil`, `0`, `1` that signifies `empty`, `first player's piece`, `second player's piece` respectively
      - if both players skip in a row, the game will end in a draw